discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - All asset files are converted/sized/renamed as appropriate
 - At the end of this process all components are zipped up and delivered to an eLife AWS bucket: elife-production-preedited
 - Zip file name: elife-12345-r1.zip
 - Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
-All actual files remain unchanged in naming convention, even if changed.
+All actual files remain unchanged in naming convention, even if changed
+- SOAP message to PaW to move article to next stage

 ####Turnaround time:
 It is expected this process will take 15 minutes of operator time.